Space Power: Advancing India's Interests in the Orbits and Beyond

 + What is the teaching methodology?

-The programme is largely delivered online through live webinars.
+The programme is delivered online through live webinars.

 + How many hours of work will a student be required to put in per week?